The Eigenlearning Framework: A Conservation Law Perspective on Kernel Regression and Wide Neural Networks: Conclusions

-\section{Acknowledgments}
+\ifarxiv This flavor of neural network theory is potentially relevant for the study of AI reliability and safety \citep{amodei:2016-concrete-ai-safety, hendrycks:2021-unsolved-ml-safety}.
+In general, it is desirable to have theory that predicts which patterns networks will preferentially identify and learn.
+With the tools here presented, one could conceivably construct a problem in which one asks whether a kernel machine learns a desired function or an undesirable but ``simpler'' alternative, taking a step towards addressing the lack of tractable safety-relevant toy problems. \fi

+\subsubsection{Acknowledgments}

+JS dedicates this work to the memory of Madeline Dickens, a friend and bright light gone too soon.
+Maddie, I owe you much, and I can only imagine the things you would have taught us.

-The authors thank Zack Weinstein for useful discussions and Chandan Singh, Sajant Anand, Jesse Livezey, Roy Rinberg, Jascha Sohl-Dickstein, and several reviewers for helpful comments on the manuscript.
+The authors thank Berfin \c{S}im\c{s}ek, Blake Bordelon, and Zack Weinstein for useful discussions and Kamesh Krishnamurthy, Alex Wei, Chandan Singh, Sajant Anand, Jesse Livezey, Roy Rinberg, Jascha Sohl-Dickstein, and various reviewers for helpful comments on the manuscript.
+Particular thanks are owed Bruno Loureiro for valuable help in navigating the surrounding literature.
 This research was supported in part by the U.S. Army Research Laboratory and the U.S. Army Research Office under contract W911NF-20-1-0151.
-JS gratefully acknowledges support from the National Science Foundation Graduate Fellow Research Program (NSF-GRFP) under grant DGE 1752814. \fi
+JS gratefully acknowledges support from the National Science Foundation Graduate Fellow Research Program (NSF-GRFP) under grant DGE 1752814.